-As Rudder data can grow really fast depending on your number of managed nodes and number of rules, it is advised to separate partitions to prevent your /var getting full and break your system.
+As Rudder data can grow really fast depending on your number of managed nodes and number of rules, it is advised to separate partitions to prevent /var getting full and break your system.
 Special attention should be given to:

-/var/lib/pgsql Or wherever is located your postgresql database.
-Can grow by several GB per day.
-Please see the database maintenance chapter for more details about this
+/var/lib/pgsql (OS dependent).
+Please see the database maintenance chapter for more details about the PostgreSQL database size estimation.